 Our advice is to switch patients receiving metolazone to bendroflumethiazide when a patient's supplies run out, at a dose of 2.5 mg, increasing to 5mg, if indicated.

+An unlicensed preparation is available at significantly increased cost.
+The old preparation came as 5mg tablets however the non-licensed preparations may come as 2.5mg tablets.
 Generic manufacturers may step into the breach, and metolazone is likely to become available again in the UK in the future.

 *Channer KS, McLean KA, Lawson-Matthew P, Richardson M. Combination diuretic treatment in severe heart failure: a randomised controlled trial.
 Br Heart J 1994;71:146-150